 Tambo del Inka is a Luxury Collection resort, which is a Marriott brand.
 You can use Marriott Bonvoy points to book free nights at Tambo del Inka.
 The best part is, the amount of points required is very reasonable.
-The welcome bonus on the Marriott Bonvoy Boundless credit card from Chase is currently enough for at least 3 nights (a potential value of over $1200).
+The welcome bonus on the Marriott Bonvoy Boundless credit card from Chase is enough for up to 2 free nights after meeting the minimum spending requirement.

 Annual fee: $95.
 The bonus and benefits are worth a lot more than that.